-Dr. Sherri L. Shafer Chairperson 207B Cole Complex (304) 766-3382 sshafer1@wvstateu.edu
+Professor Steve Gilliland B221 (304) 766-3197 sgilliland@wvstateu.edu

 Selected as one of West Virginia State University's Peaks of Excellence and awarded the distinction of being a Program of Excellence by the West Virginia Higher Education Policy Commission, the Communications program is designed to provide the undergraduate student with competencies in such areas as mass communications, digital media, web design, radio and television broadcasting, film and video production, theatre, journalism and public relations.
 Graduate students in the Media Studies master's program support undergraduate students as lab assistants and collaborators on projects.